Ahmed-Khalil-96/schedueling-notifications/README.md

 2. **Check Schedule**: For each notification, it checks if the scheduled time matches the current UTC time.
 3. **Send Notification**: If due, it sends the notification using FCM.
 4. **Repeat Logic**: If the notification has a repeat type, it calculates the next scheduled time using the `nextRepeat` function and updates the schedule in the database.
-5. **End Date**: If an end date is provided and reached, the notification status is marked as "sent" and stops further recurrence.
+5. **End Date**: If an end date is provided and reached, the notification status is marked as "sent," stopping further recurrence.

 ### `nextRepeat` Function